franleplant/reform/README.md

   }
 }

-// With Class mixin (not selectively) class MyComp extends React.Component {
+// With object mixin (use it in typescript to get type information) class MyComp extends React.Component {
-  //All Reform.reactHelper methods are available inside `this` }

-const MyCompWithReform = Reform.reactMixins.classMixin(MyComp);

-// With Class mixin (not selectively) and decorators
-@Reform.reactMixins.classMixin
-class MyComp extends React.Component {
+  re = Reform.reactMixins.objectMixin(this);
-  //All Reform.reactHelper methods are available inside `this` }
+  //All Reform.reactHelper methods are available inside `this.re`
+  //you can use any other attribute name
+}
 ```

-The last two are probably the more appropiate to use with Typescript
+objectMixin is the most appropiate with Typescript
-since they will give you autocomplete and not type errors or at least that's how it's
+since it will give you autocomplete and proper typechecking.
-supposed to work.
-If you have any problems please report, decorators and mixins are kind of
-an untamed beast in Typescript land.
-You can always use the `functionalMixin` but you are going
-to need to express the new attributes by hand.

-NOTE: important for typescript users, the class based mixins are broken because the type signature is hard to use,
-please the other ways of using reform in your components until we fix this.

 ###  Triggering Validation